-Whether you are already rolling with the Sony a7C or considering adding one to your gear bag, my accessories guide will help you to find the best accessories available for this very compact full-frame camera.
+Whether you are already shooting with the Sony a7C or considering adding one to your gear bag, my accessories guide will help you to find the best accessories available for this very compact full-frame camera.

 If you already own another Sony Alpha camera like the Sony a7III, then you’ll be glad to know that many accessories like the battery, memory cards and bluetooth remote are also compatible with the a7C.
 But due to the smaller body there are also some new accessories that you might want to take a closer look at.